-Far from that dangerous image portrayed by the media, Colombia is today one of the most flourishing countries in South America that receives tourism and welcomes travelers with open arms, a big smile, and for me, the best coffee in the world.
+Of course Colombia was once a dangerous place, but how it is today and how it once was is night and day.
+The comeback story, particularly in cities like Medellin, is inspiring, which receives tourism and welcomes travelers with open arms, a big smile, and for me, the best coffee in the world.

 The first feeling when I got there was a bit chaotic.
 However, I felt comfortable quickly.
 Locals, in general, are extremely friendly, and when I needed help there was always someone willing.

-This backpacking Colombia travel guide will teach you the ropes for an amazing backpacking trip – the cheapest way possible.
-You’ll get meaningful travel tips, from my own experience, in this natural jewel.
+This freshly updated Colombia travel guide will teach you the ropes for an amazing backpacking trip the cheapest way possible.
+You’ll find:

 Photo: @sebagvivas